FDA panel backs Sanofi/Regeneron cholesterol drug with limits

-A new type of cholesterol-lowering drug made by Sanofi SA and Regeneron Pharmaceuticals should be approved, an advisory committee to the U.S. Food and Drug Administration concluded on Tuesday.
+A new type of cholesterol-lowering drug made by Sanofi SA (SASY.PA) and Regeneron Pharmaceuticals (REGN.O) should be approved, an advisory committee to the U.S. Food and Drug Administration concluded on Tuesday.

 The panel voted 13-3 to approve the drug, Praluent, the first in a new class of LDL-lowering drugs that inhibit a protein known as PCSK9.